Hang on, I got to get something out of this printer that looks like it's about to devour me, I'm told.

 I thought journalists didn't care what the American people thought.

-I thought journalists were gonna force feed the American people what they needed to know because Americans are idiots.
+I thought journalists were going to force feed the American people what they needed to know because Americans are idiots.

-Americans are basically this average Joes who don't know what's good for them.
+Americans are basically just average Joes who don't know what's good for them.

 But now all of a sudden, no, the good news on Iraq is not being reported because editors just don't think the American people care about foreign news.